ventilator-project/alarm_firmware/CONTRIBUTING.md

 ## Submitting Changes

 * Push your changes to a topic branch in your fork of the repository.
-* Submit a pull request to the repository in the Blinkinlabs organization.
+* Submit a pull request to the repository in this organization.
 * The core team looks at Pull Requests on a regular basis.
 * After feedback has been given we expect responses within two weeks.
 After two weeks we may close the pull request if it isn't showing any activity.